garrandall/popular-music-data/tracks/so-in-to-you-atlanta-rhythm-section.md

 Love the things you do

 Listen baby
-Driving me crazy, oooh
+Driving me crazy, oh
-Come on baby, oo-ooh
+Come on baby, oo-oh
 I am so into you
 Love the things you do
 Come on baby